 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Partoner include Parton, Partin, Partone, Partant, Pardon, Pardant and others.

 Early Notables of the Partoner family (pre 1700)

 More information is included under the topic Early Partoner Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Partoner family to the New World and Oceana
+Migration of the Partoner family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Partoners to arrive on North American shores: Robert Partin who settled in Virginia in 1609; eleven years before the "Mayflower"; Robert and Margaret Partin settled in Virginia with their three children in 1624.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)